Gotoken0210/reinforce_reversi/README.md

+# Reinforcement learning for reversi
+Reinforement learning programs using DQN.
+## keyword (used method)
+- Deep Q network
+- Double DQN
+- Dueling DQN
+- prioritized experience replay

-The reversi file is private because it was created by other people.
+The reversi directory is private because it was created by other people.